mastrojs/mastro/examples/bundled-service-worker/README.md

 # Service Worker, bundled with esbuild

 This example demonstrates how [Mastro](https://mastrojs.github.io) can be used to run on the client, inside a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers).
-We bundle all client-side JavaScript for the Service Worker with [esbuild](https://esbuild.github.io/).
+We bundle all client-side JavaScript for the Service Worker with [esbuild](https://esbuild.github.io/), because [browser support for ESM Service Workers](https://caniuse.com/mdn-api_serviceworker_ecmascript_modules) was not great when we built this.

 ## Get started